nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **GUI**: Graphical User Interface
 - **CLI**: Command Line Interface
 - **ConcertPhonebook**: Refers to the application
-- **ConcertContact**: Link between a Concert and Person in the ConcertPhonebook
+- **Concert contact**: Link between a Concert and Person in the ConcertPhonebook

 ---